timihendrix33/session-3-in-class/readme.md

 Note the use of const, template strings, arrow functions and the request and response variables.

-Save this as script.js in our basic-dom folder and run it using `node script.js`
+DEMO: Save this as script.js in the basic-dom folder and run it using `node script.js`

 ```js
 const http = require('http');